nearform/openshift-ansible/reference-architecture/rhv-ansible/README.md

 A copy of the [oVirt Ansible](https://github.com/ovirt/ovirt-ansible) repository should be cloned in a directory alongside this repository.
 Roles from within the ovirt-ansible repository will be called by playbooks in this one.

+### Dynamic Inventory
+A copy of `ovirt4.py` from the Ansible project is provided under the inventory directory.
+This script will, given credentials to a RHV 4 engine, populate the Ansible inventory with facts about all virtual machines in the cluster.
+In order to use this dynamic inventory, see the `ovirt.ini.example` file, either providing the relevant Python secrets via environment variables, or by copying it to `ovirt.ini` and filling in the values.

 ### Red Hat Virtualization Certificate
 A copy of the `/etc/pki/ovirt-engine/ca.pem` from the RHV engine will need to be added to the `reference-architecture/rhv-ansible` directory.